Canopus: Observation

 Canopus has a B–V color index of +0.15—where 0 is a blue-white—indicating it is essentially white, although it has been described as yellow-white.
 Canopus's spectral type has been given as F0 and the incrementally warmer A9.
 It is less yellow than Altair or Procyon, with indices measured as 0.22 and 0.42, respectively.
 Some observers may have perceived Canopus as yellow-tinged because it is low in the sky and hence subject to atmospheric effects.
 Patrick Moore said that it never appeared anything but white to him.
 The bolometric correction for Canopus is 0.00, indicating that the visual absolute magnitude and bolometric absolute magnitude are equal.

 Canopus was previously proposed to be a member of the Scorpius–Centaurus association, however it is not located near the subgroups of that association, and has not been included as a Sco-Cen member in kinematic studies that used Hipparcos astrometric data.
 Canopus is not thought to be a member of any nearby young stellar groups.
 In 2014, astronomer Eric Mamajek reported that an extremely magnetically active M dwarf (having strong coronal X-ray emission), 1.16 degrees south of Canopus, appears to share a common proper motion with Canopus.
 The projected separation of the M dwarf 2MASS J06234738-5351131 ("Canopus B") is approximately 1.9 parsecs.
 However, despite this large separation, it is still within the estimated tidal radius (2.9 parsecs) for the massive star Canopus.
+A 2022 study, using data from Gaia Early Data Release 3, found a candidate companion star with a similar parallax and proper motion to that of Canopus.
+With a mass of 0.2 times that of the Sun, Gaia EDR3 5500822971164705792 has a projected separation of 220.1 arcseconds, or 20,870 astronomical units at the distance of Canopus.

 Since it is more luminous than any star closer to Earth, Canopus has been the brightest star in the night sky during three epochs over the past four million years.
 Other stars appear brighter only during relatively temporary periods, during which they are passing the Solar System much closer than Canopus.
 About 90,000 years ago, Sirius moved close enough that it became brighter than Canopus, and that will remain so for another 210,000 years.
 But in 480,000 years, as Sirius moves further away and appears fainter, Canopus will once again be the brightest, and will remain so for a period of about 510,000 years.